Dental Implants FAQ

 The only age limitation we have in implant dentistry is the requirement that bone growth be completed at the time of implant placement to ensure predictable results.
 The completion of bone growth generally occurs around the age of 18 for males and 15 for females.

 Will I Need a Bone Graft for My Dental Implant?

 We can answer that question after your initial consultation.
 Utilizing our advanced in-office imaging technology such as 3D Computer Tomography Dr. Kaplansky will determine if your bone requires augmentation via a graft to facilitate implant placement.
 Bone grafting may be performed prior to implant placement or in conjunction with implant placement.

 How Long Does It Take to Place a Dental Implant?

-Average time is under an hour.
-This really depends on the amount of implants placed and complexity of your case.
+The average time is under an hour.
+This really depends on a number of implants placed and complexity of your case.
 Dr. Kaplansky uses modern technology such as Cone Beam Computer Tomography to visualize patients anatomy, he is also able to pre-plan the surgery on a specialized computer program, and even order very accurate computer generated surgical guides.
 This allows Dr. Kaplansky to safely and quickly place multiple implants in one session, while minimizing the risk of complications and post operative discomfort.

 If I am a Diabetic, Can I Be a Candidate for Implants?